 Senator Henson (English) spoke in favor of the task force, noting that the faculty survey had found widespread dislike of IDEA.
 She felt that the senate had supported the RFP because it felt there had not been enough time to develop something in-house.
 Now that we have an extra year, she feels the possibility can now be explored.

-Senator Sanmartin (Modern and Classical Languages) spoke in favor.
+Senator Sanmartín (Modern and Classical Languages and Literatures) spoke in favor.
 She argued that IDEA and other vendors are expensive and if we go outside we just might end up changing providers again.

 Senator Karr (Music) noted that it would likely take years of work to get an in-house system working, so perhaps it would be worthwhile to postpone the new task force until the fall semester after we know what the RFP has produced.

 CIO Leon noted that the RFP could be directed in the sense that if we know of certain vendors that we might prefer, the RFP could be written to encourage them to apply.
 He indicated that he is not sure how long it would really take to develop an in-house system and could take more time than people think.
 Senator Karr noted in response that it was more likely that the content of the instruments would probably take more time than the electronic delivery method.

-Senator Jones (Communication) argued that we have lots of questions about how to put together, test, and run an in-house instrument.
-Seeing what outside vendors do might help us develop our in-house instrument.
+Senator Jones (Communication) observed that we have lots of recurring questions about the feasibility of an in-house option.
+The task force could help to answer these questions and determine if an in-house option is possible.
+Gathering existing instruments could help the task force with developing an in-house instrument.

 Senator Alexandrou (Industrial Technology) argued that we are required to have an instrument that is statistically valid and reliable.
 It would take us a long time to achieve this with an in-house instrument, and nobody is likely to like the result.

 Senator Gilewicz (English) spoke in favor of the task force, noting that each college, or even each discipline, could develop their own questions if we had an in-house instrument.
 She argued that it might be cheaper to go in-house rather than contract with a vendor.